korisnik-samson/task-solution/README.md

 ## Task Description

-The task is to create an Express.js endpoint that fetches a large dataset from an external API, transforms the data, and returns it to the user.
+The task is to create endpoint using Node.js (Typescript) that fetches a large dataset from an external API, transforms the data, and returns it to the user.
 The transformation involves restructuring the data into a nested format based on the URL paths.
 Given the large dataset and the delay from the external API, the solution must ensure that the user receives a response as quickly as possible.

-## Solution Overview
+## Solution Summarized

 - **Data Transformation**: The data from the external API is transformed into a nested format based on URL paths.
 - **Caching**: The transformed data is cached to provide quick responses.
 - **Background Updates**: The cache is updated in the background periodically to keep the data fresh.
 - **Initial Cache Load**: The cache is pre-populated when the server starts to avoid delays on the first request.

+## Utilized Packages

+- **express**: Web framework for Node.js.
+- **axios**: Promise-based HTTP client for making API requests.
+- **ts-node**: TypeScript execution environment for Node.js.
+- **ts-node-dev**: Development tool for running TypeScript with automatic restarts.
+- **nodemon**: Utility for monitoring changes in source files and restarting the server.
+- **node-cron**: Task scheduler for running periodic jobs.
+- **typescript**: JavaScript superset that adds static types.